garrandall/popular-music-data/tracks/the-impossible-joe-nichols.md

 They brought the helicopter in.
 Billy couldn't feel his legs.
 They said he'd never walk again.
-But Billy said he would an' his mom and daddy prayed, An' the day we graduated, he stood up to say:
+But Billy said he would and his mom and daddy prayed, An' the day we graduated, he stood up to say:

 Unsinkable ships sink.